UrbanAnalyst/docs/content/example.rst

 Berlin's average relative speed is also notably higher than Paris's, and at 1.09 likely too high to effectively discourage large numbers of people from opting to travel via private automobile.
-Examination of the map of relative travel times clearly reveals the effect of the connected ring out autobahns encircling the city.
+Examination of the map of relative travel times clearly reveals the effect of the connected ring of autobahns encircling the city.
 While reducing speeds on these carriageways may not be feasible, a uniform 30km/hour limit as introduced in Paris may nevertheless significantly reduce this ratio, and further incentivise many more people to